aws-samples/eks-security-compromised-cluster-remediation/Eradication_Recovery/remove-compromised-pod/README.md

       [...]
 ```

-You will delete the static pod created by the compromised RabbitMQ pod in the next lab.
+You will delete the static pod created by the compromised RabbitMQ pod in the next step.
+When you're ready, click this [link](./remove-static-pod.md) to continue.